 As witnesses to the atrocities of the Syrian crisis, it is crucial to raise this simple question: Does anybody have a plan?
 A real plan, beyond self-interest and maintaining alliances?
 A real plan that actually ends this international war subjecting Syrian civilians to torment and abuse?

 Alyssa Alhadeff.
 Scott Beigel.
 Martin Duque Anguiano.
 Nicholas Dworet.
 Aaron Feis.
-Jamie Guttenberg.
+Jaime Guttenberg.
 Chris Hixon.
 Luke Hoyer.
 Cara Loughran.
 Gina Montalto.
 Joaquin Oliver.
 Alaina Petty.
 Meadow Pollack.
 Helena Ramsay.
 Alex Schachter.
 Carmen Schentrup.
 Peter Wang.

 The cost of ending the government shutdown this week was the shutting down of something else: a lot of hope.
 When 33 Democrats in Senate voted to end the recent government shutdown with a temporary spending bill to Feb.
 8 instead of resisting the pressure, the hope for DACA beneficiaries plunged a little deeper into the ground.

 Sometimes when we’re traveling around campus on the infamous Rutgers buses, those air-conditioned boxes limit how much of New Brunswick we really see.
 Truth is, there is much more to this town than Rutgers.

 "Music has been a big part of my life for as long as I can remember.